 Let’s put a few main things ecommerce catalog could cope with:

-- Creation and edition of product images, information, and multimedia;
+- Creation and editing of product images, information, and multimedia;

 - Product data storage (descriptions, prices, delivery time, units of measure, supplier, product filter, etc.);

 - Automatically prices updatings, and other necessary corrections;

 - Competitors’ pricing/stock comparison;

 You get an automated online service of the catalog content management, which would save your expenses, time and eliminate the chances of your potential buyer to be misinformed.

 Now let’s figure out what would be the most beneficial choice of product content management software in 2019.

 1) SAP Ariba Catalog Management is one of the SAPs products worth sticking to, at least knowing the company cares about its reputation and you’d surely be guided through the process of installation, organization, and management.
 Key benefits? …Receiving more accurate orders, less time fixing customers’ issues, automated process, which eliminates possible mechanical mistakes in data.

 2) For small and medium online retailers would do Plytix PIM Software.
 A cloud-based digital tool, which helps you create product catalogs, upload all necessary product info.
 The import mapping feature enables retailers to check on the accuracy of the data before it has been uploaded.
 Also, it is quite cheap.